 A signage system that is well integrated with the architectural environment provides visitors with a seamless and effortless wayfinding experience.
-To achieve this, the sign system should have its own identity yet be visually integrated within the architectural environment; be simple and strong enough to complement the variety of architectural styles that will coexist at this site; be bold enough to stand out in an information intensive environment, saturated with images and media, with varying material surfaces; and have a clear and consistent relationship with the architectural forms within the space.
+To achieve this, the sign system should have its own identity yet be visually integrated within the architectural environment; be simple and strong enough to complement the variety of architectural styles that will coexist at this site: be hold enough to stand out in an information intensive environment site; be bold enough to stand out in an information intensive environment, saturated with images and media, with varying material surfaces; and have a clear and consistent relationship with the architectural forms within the space.